Biangkerok32/SimpleFileSocket/README.md

 # SimpleFileSocket
 Simple Socket Java Library to easily transfer files over the network.
 Easy implementation to drop into your java project.
+Grab the SimpleFileSocket.jar file from /out/artifacts/SimpleFileSocket_jar/.

 ## Usage
 ### Server Side